-Mr. Brebach has served as a director of the Company since August 1995 and currently serves as a member of the Compensation Committee.
+Mr. Brebach has served as a director of the GRESHAM T. BREBACH, JR.....
+Company since August 1995 and currently serves as a member of the Compensation Committee.
 Since February 1997, Mr. Brebach has been President and Chief Executive Officer of Nextera Enterprises, L.L.C., a consulting company.
-From January 1995 to February 1997, Mr. Brebach was Executive Vice President -- Client Services of Renaissance Solutions Inc., a supplier of management consulting and client/server systems integration services.
+From January 1995 to February 1997, Mr. Brebach was Executive Vice President--Client Services of Renaissance Solutions Inc., a supplier of management consulting and client/server systems integration services.
 From August 1994 to December 1994, Mr. Brebach operated Brebach and Associates, a consulting firm.
 From April 1993 to August 1994, Mr. Brebach served as Executive Vice President of Digital Consulting at Digital Equipment Corporation.
 From December 1989 to April 1993, Mr. Brebach was a Director in the Consumer and Industrial Products sector of McKinsey & Company, a management consulting firm.
 Mr. Brebach holds a B.S. in Engineering and an M.B.A. in Business Administration from the University of Illinois.
 Mr. Brebach is 57 years old.

-If for any reason either Dr. Boston or Mr. Brebach becomes unavailable for election, the persons designated in the proxy card may vote the proxy for the election of a substitute.
+election, the persons designated in the proxy card may vote the proxy for the election of a substitute.
 Dr. Boston and Mr. Brebach both have consented to serve as directors if elected, and our Board of Directors has no reason to believe that either nominee will become unavailable for election.